IBM/cache-IoT-data-for-Carbon-UI/README.md

 The API contains a few simple classes: Users, Collections, Endpoints, and the Cache.

 ### Users
 Users are a simple class that we use for authentication (it will matter more once the server is hosted on IBM Cloud).
 To register a new user is a simple POST request to the '/register/ endpoint.
-The request body should follow the format below:
+The request body should follow the example format below:
 ```
 {
-  username: {insert email}
+  "username": "Tony.Melo1@ibm.com",
-  password: {password}
+  "password": "example"
 }
 ```
 Upon successful registration, you can pass your username and password in the 'Authorization' header of requests when calling the API.